hnuti-brontosaurus/bis-frontend/docs/deployment.md

 # Deployment

+## Deployment to development server https://dev.bis.brontosaurus.cz

+Make a commit to https://github.com/hnuti-brontosaurus/bis which includes `#deploy`.
+It works with every branch, including feature branches.
+When the app builds and tests pass, it gets deployed to [development server](https://dev.bis.brontosaurus.cz)

+So, e.g. you can update its frontend submodule, and make a commit with message `chore: update frontend #deploy`.
+In any case, please use commit messages consistent with current backend commit style.

+## Deployment to production server

+When commit in https://github.com/hnuti-brontosaurus/bis is tagged with tag `v*.*.*`, a production build gets created.
+Then an administrator has to confirm the deployment.

 ## Deployment to github pages

 Currently, we have a [development deployment](https://github.com/hnuti-brontosaurus/bis-frontend-build-dev) which gets built on every commit/merge to main.